 How early in my pregnancy I can have an abortion?

-You are qualified to have a medical abortion as early as urine pregnancy test will show a positive result.
-You can also have the urine pregnancy test taken at our clinic.
+You are qualified to have a medical abortion as early as a urine pregnancy test shows a positive result.

 When do I get my normal period after an abortion?

-In most cases, you will get your normal menstrual period from 4 to 8 weeks after the abortion.
-If you do not get your period in 8 weeks, please let us know.
+In most cases, you will get your normal menstrual period 4-8 weeks after the abortion.
+If you do not get your period in 8 weeks, please contact us.

 Can I use tampons after an abortion?